Student Project-Fire & Water Damaged Painting

 Although Marcel-Clement resided in Paris for virtually all his life, he only painted a relatively small number of views of his native city.
 The majority of his works are shipping subjects off the French coast and it is for these works that he is best known.
 His coastal views capture the dramatic atmosphere of light emanating from the sky and bouncing off the sea.
 His palette is natural and he uses varied greys and blues interspersed with whites and creams to evoke the silvery quality of both sky and sea.
 Using simplified forms and abstracted surfaces the sails of the boats are evoked with astonishing realism.
 The viewer is drawn into the scene as if he were actually there.

 Exhibited: Salon Nationale des Beaux-Arts, Salon des Independents

 10 ml Triethanolamine

 .1 ml Triton XL80N

 pH adjusted to 8 with NaOH (sodium hydroxide)

 Craig Deller has been teaching the Interior Surfaces Conservation Lab in the Historic Preservation graduate program at The School of the Art Institute of Chicago since 1999.

-These hands-on, all day labs teaches the basics guidelines, ethics and techniques.
+These hands-on, all-day labs teach the basics guidelines, ethics, and techniques.